sarah-wan/BioNetGen-Project/README.md

 # BioNetGen-Project

-BMIF Project Aim:
+**BMIF Project Aim:**
-Explore the practical application of  BioNetGen and go through example models
+Explore the practical application of BioNetGen by experimenting with input of example models

 [`component-state-change.bngl`](component-state-change.bngl)
 : description.